acro5piano/dotenv-vault/README.md

 - Openssl > 2
 - Perl > 5

-Almost all machine does not need any installation process.
+Almost all machine does not need any additional installation process.

 # Usage